 Consider Phlebas provides examples of the following tropes:

-All for Nothing: Every damn escapade Horza gets his team involved in ends in disaster.
-Yet still he won't quit while he's behind.
+- All for Nothing: Every damn escapade that Horza gets his team involved in ends in disaster.
+Yet, he still won't quit while he's behind.

 Xoralundra: Whoever heard of a mortal creature with an immortal soul?